ayakhaled0001/grace-cycle/TESTING_GUIDE.md

 - Selected category ID should be sent to the backend immediately
 - Results should be filtered to show only items from that category
 - No need to click "Apply Filters" - it works automatically
+- Category name should appear in the results header

 **Test Cases**:

-- Filter by "Main Dishes" (ID: 1)
-- Filter by "Healthy" (ID: 2)
-- Filter by "Drinks" (ID: 3)
-- Filter by "Baked goods" (ID: 4)
+- Filter food by food categories (Main Dishes, Healthy, Drinks, etc.)
-- Filter by "Dessert" (ID: 5)
+- Filter vendors by vendor categories
 - Select "All Categories" (should show all items)

-### 5. Price Filtering (Automatic)
+### 6. Price Filtering (Food Only)

-**Objective**: Test filtering by maximum price with automatic application.
+**Objective**: Test filtering by maximum price (food only).

 **Steps**:

+1. Select "Food" search type
-1. Click the "Filter" button
+2. Click the "Filter" button
-2. Select a maximum price from the dropdown
+3. Select a maximum price from the dropdown

 **Expected Results**:

+- Price filter should only appear for food search
 - Selected max price should be sent to the backend immediately
 - Results should show only items within the price range
-- No need to click "Apply Filters" - it works automatically

 **Test Cases**: